telerik/ajax-docs/controls/gantt/client-side-programming/events/onclientnavigationcommand.md

 # OnClientNavigationCommand

-The **OnClientNavigationCommand** occurs when  the user changes the selected view of the Gant.
+The **OnClientNavigationCommand** occurs when  the user changes the selected view of the Gantt.

 The event handler receives two parameters: